 - Program course GPA will be calculated.
 Applicants with a higher GPA will be given a higher rank

-- Students will be notified of admission into second year before Fall semester registration.
+- Students will be notified of admission into the second year before Fall semester registration.

 Additional Second-Year Requirements

-- Meet health requirements: completed health assessment, immunizations, including annual Mantoux and Hepatitis B vaccination series.
+- Meet health requirements: completed health assessment, immunizations, including the two-step Mantoux test, Hepatitis B vaccination series, and COVID-19 vaccinations.

 - Document proof of health insurance.

-- Complete criminal background study as required by State of Minnesota.
+- Complete criminal background study as required by the State of Minnesota.